aswnss-m/arspace_web/README.md

 ## Built in Hackathon

 AR Space was conceived and developed during the Hackout 2023 hackathon, a 36-hour event that brought together passionate developers, designers, and entrepreneurs to create innovative solutions using augmented reality technology.
 The entire codebase for **AR Space** was written from scratch during the hackathon, showcasing the team's dedication and ability to deliver a functional and impactful product within a short timeframe.
 This hackathon experience not only fueled the creation of AR Space but also instilled a spirit of rapid iteration and problem-solving within the team, paving the way for continuous improvement and future advancements.

+> Declaration
+> This project is submitted by team AR Space for the Hackout 2023 hackathon.
+All team members have contributed to the project and agree to abide by the rules of the hackathon.
+> The entire codebase of web application and mobile application was written from scratch during the hackathon.
+The team has not used any pre-existing codebase or project to build the application.
+> We used the following open-source libraries and frameworks in our project:
+> (NEXT14, Unity, AR Core, Vuforia, Appwrite Cloud)
+> We used some free assets like 3d model , from Unity Asset Store and Sketchfab.